Sick0M0de/artimes-hyperion/README.md

 ## 🛠️ Built With

 - **Backend:** Django + PostgreSQL
-  The sturdy backbone to take on any productivity demon.
+  The sturdy backbone to take on any productivity chaos.

 - **Frontend:** Currently in progress (handled by a friend)
   Expect some stylish flair to match the vibe—stay tuned!